Revance-Therapeutics-Inc/Contracts/ADDRESS.md

 * [Other properties](#Other-properties)

 ## Notes
 * This contract is containing example values, we reviewed very carefully the consistency of those values, but we cannot guarantee that there are no errors.
-If you spot one, please raise an [issue](https://github.com/paypal/data-contract-template/issues).
+If you spot one, please raise an issue(link for raising issue yet to be added)
 * Some fields have `null` value: even if it is equivalent to not having the field in the contract, we wanted to have the field for illustration purpose.
-* This contract leverages BigQuery but should be **platform agnostic**.
-If you think it is not the case, please raise an [issue](https://github.com/paypal/data-contract-template/issues).
+* This contract leverages Snowflake but should be **platform agnostic**.
+If you think it is not the case, please raise an issue.

 ## Demographics
 This section contains general information about the contract.